-Herons are pretty skittish birds and even with the fast-moving Neuse River between us, he was constantly away of what I was doing.
+Herons are pretty skittish birds and even with the fast-moving Neuse River between us, he was constantly aware of what I was doing.
 This was right at the mouth of Falls Dam (the only place you’ll see whitewater on the Neuse).

 The sunrise is reflected in water flowing out of Falls Dam in Raleigh.